UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 additional argument, such as a username.
 Instead of asking for clarification first, I rushed to give an answer, that was different from her question.
 My bad!
-One possible cause for this is that I feel unsecure about `pip list --user`:
+One possible cause for this is that I feel insecure about `pip list --user`:
 I've never used it and I don't care, but it was in the course material.
 I should remove this.